 Wearable ECG Monitors

-In the United States, 37% of consumers use wearable gadgets to supervise their heart health.
-That’s why the future of ECG monitors seems very promising.
-This medical device empowered by wearable technology supports cardiovascular patient care and is applied to diagnose common arrhythmias such as atrial fibrillation (AF).
+The market for wearable ECG monitors is estimated to cost $8.89 billion by 2028.
+Obviously, the future of these gadgets seems very promising.
+At its core, this medical device empowered by wearable technology supports cardiovascular patient care and is applied to diagnose common arrhythmias such as atrial fibrillation (AF).

 Given the sophisticated machine learning algorithms, modern ECG monitors not only efficiently measure electrocardiograms but also detect if any abnormalities occur.
 The data can then be shared with a physician for further analysis and diagnosis of symptomatic or asymptomatic AF.